 For the pre-processing, we selected a detected flooded urban human settlement that included Porto Alegre and 9 other municipalities.
-Their administrative boundaries were obtained from geoboundaries.org (Runfola et al., 2020) (Fig.,1).
-After obtaining the road network from OSM, we transformed the road network into a routable graph using OpenRouteService (ORS), which is required to conduct the centrality analysis.
-We also used ORS to generate the 10-minute isochrones of each of the hospitals to assess their resilience by determining the lack of redundancy.
+Their administrative boundaries were obtained from geoboundaries.org (Runfola et al., 2020) (Fig. 1).
+After obtaining the road network from OSM, we transformed the road network into a routable graph using ORS, where any pair of vertices had at least one possible connection (Lu et al., 2018).
+We also used ORS to generate the 10-minute-isochrones of each of the hospitals to assess their resilience by determining the lack of redundancy.
 This routable graph, obtained from ORS and representing the pre-disaster road network, included costs based on different maximum speeds and considering road type, surface, zones and surface qualities (ORS, 2024).
 Clipping the pre-disaster graph with the flood extent provided the post-disaster network graph.
 For this spatial operation, we applied the following optimisation techniques.